-Vyvanse is a unique form of stimulant medication that is most commonly used to treat ADHD and binge eating disorders.
-Its unique properties give it a long duration of action and a lower risk of abuse compared to other popular stimulant medications, such as Adderall.
-Read on to discover the uses of Vyvanse, how it works, and what the side effects are.
+Vyvanse is a unique form of stimulant medication that is FDA-approved for the treatment of ADHD and binge-eating disorder (BED).
+Its unique properties give it a long duration of action and a relatively lower risk of abuse compared to other popular stimulant medications, such as Adderall.
+Read on to discover the medical uses of Vyvanse, how it works, and what the potential side-effects are.

 What Is Vyvanse?

-Vyvanse is the brand name for lisdexamfetamine dimesylate (LDX).
-Vyvanse is a drug often used to treat ADHD in both children and adults, as well as binge eating disorder.
-It is only available via a doctor’s prescription [R, R, R].
+Vyvanse is the brand name for a compound called lisdexamfetamine dimesylate (LDX).
+Vyvanse is a drug often used to treat ADHD in both children and adults, as well as binge eating disorder (BED).
+It is only available via a doctor’s prescription [1, 2, 3].

-Due to Vyvanse’s slow release, it can be taken once daily.
-This slow release also significantly lowers the risk of it being abused for recreational purposes.
-This is one of the main advantages of Vyvanse over traditional stimulants like Adderall [R].
+Due to Vyvanse’s slow release, it generally only needs to be taken once daily.
+It is generally believed that this slow release also significantly lowers the risk of it being abused for recreational or other illegal purposes (although abuse is still possible).
+This is one of the main medical advantages of Vyvanse over traditional stimulants like Adderall .